 If you’re headed into the New Year with a plan to live healthier, start by cooking more meals at home.
 Home cooked meals are more nutrient dense and have fewer calories.
 I think that’s obvious, but a study from Johns Hopkins University published in 2015 backs it up.
 The study showed that home cooks consume fewer calories and less sugar.
-Interestingly, cooking at home was also associated with lower calorie intake when eating out.
+Interestingly, people who usually cook at home also tend to consume fewer calories when they do eat out.

 But I get it – feeding your family home cooked meals is no easy task.
 Even harder when you have a J-O-B. Here’s how I do it.